cfgauss/r-novice-gapminder/_episodes/13-writing-data.md

 > Use this script to write out the new subset to a file
 > your working directory.
 >
-> Remember to use a different file name so that the new output doesn't overwrite your old output {: .challenge}
+> Remember to use a different file name so that the new output doesn't
+> overwrite your old output.
+{: .challenge}